 Root canal therapy is a treatment used to repair and save a tooth that’s been infected due to a deep cavity or cracked tooth.
 The root canal Keller tx treatment involves removing the pulp and the nerves of the tooth, and cleaning the infected area.
 A tooth’s pulp and nerve is not important to a tooth’s health and function after the tooth has fully emerged from the gums.
 If the treatment is not performed, pus builds up at the tip of the root spreading the pulp infection to the surrounding bone.
 The result is pain and swelling, and your tooth would likely have to be removed.

 What are the signs that a root canal is needed?

 - Constantly awaken at night from tooth pain

 - Highly sensitive teeth to hot or cold, with lingering sensitivity

 - Discoloration or darkening of the tooth

 - Swollen gums in the area of the infected tooth

 First, an opening is made into the pulp chamber through the crown of the tooth.
 Once the pulp is removed, the root canal is thoroughly cleaned.
 If the dentist decides to complete the root canal therapy in multiple visits, a temporary filling will be placed to protect the tooth.
 Upon your return, the dentist will remove the temporary filling, re-clean the root canal and pulp chamber, and place a permanent filling and / or crown over the tooth.

-Root canal therapy has a high rate of success and many teeth undergoing the procedure can be saved to last a lifetime.
+Root canal treatment in Keller, TX has a high rate of success and many teeth undergoing the procedure can be saved to last a lifetime.
 Additionally, your new crown or filling is unnoticeable.